enpaul/tox-poetry-installer/README.md

 equivalent functionality is instead taken directly from the package details Poetry stores in its lockfile.

-> **Note:** The unsupported Tox config options will still apply to unlocked dependencies
+> ℹ️ **Note:** The unsupported Tox config options will still apply to unlocked dependencies
 > being installed with the default Tox installation backend.

 - [`install_command`](https://tox.readthedocs.io/en/latest/config.html#conf-install_command)